 Valve’s class-based shooter, Team Fortress 2, has achieved legendary status thanks to its varied game modes, impeccable sense of fun, and being home to more hats than the world’s millinery stores combined.
 The whole game is free-to-play these days, from the standard shoot-everything-that-moves deathmatches to the fantastic Mann vs Machine co-op mode where teams fend off waves of robots.

-This golden oldie holds the record for being the largest MMORPG ever, as well as the most updated game.
+This golden oldie continues to be one of largest MMORPGs ever made, as well as holding the record for being the most updated game in history.
 Runescape has an enormous player base and a massive, ever-evolving world to explore, full of challenges that you can choose according to your own interests.
 Want to fight, complete quests, or just to play minigames?
-In Runescape it’s entirely up to you.
+In Runescape it is entirely up to you.

 Now, turn to Page 2 to find more priceless games – and please do share your own recommendations in the comments.